NishantAsnani/Rentofy/README.md

 - **Product Rental:** Users can rent products listed on the platform.
 - **Add to Cart:** Ability to add products to a cart for easy checkout.
 - **Payment Integration:** Integration with the Razorpay API for secure payment processing.
-- **User Dashboard:** Dashboard for users to manage their profile, rented items, and transactions.

-## Demo
-Include screenshots, GIFs, or a link to the live website if available.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your-username/rentify.git`
-2. Navigate to the project directory: `cd rentify`
+2. Navigate to the project directory: `cd rentofy`
 3. Install dependencies: `npm install`

 ## Usage